carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Effects of the sparsity of the data

-One strength of the legacy approach is that it downloads each volumes only once, then extracts blocks and patches the corresponding target files.
+One strength of the legacy approach is that it downloads each volume only once, then extracts blocks and patches the corresponding target files.
-This allows for quite efficient use of the extracted blocks, leading to a high deduplication results in higher performance.
+This allows for quite efficient use of the extracted blocks, leading to high deduplication and improved performance.
 The new approach tries to leverage the same deduplication through the block and volume caches, so let us look at the effect of the deduplication rate on the performance of the two restore flows:

 ![Absolute results for the sparsity benchmark on MacBook](benchmark/figures/macbook_sparse.png)